jumpnow/jumpnowtek-site/_posts/2014-10-20-FreeBSD-on-ARM.md

 tags: [freebsd, arm, wandboard]
 ---

-Some initial notes getting started [FreeBSD][freebsd] on ARM boards.
+I've been waiting to try out [FreeBSD][freebsd] on ARM boards and finally have some downtime.

 *FreeBSD* already supports a number of [arm boards][freebsd-arm].